After the row of houses we meet ….

 James Platts, ramoneur and ventriloquist.

-The whitewashed house at the beginning of the Wide Yard housed Mr. Platts, the sweep, and his family.
+Adeline remembers “the whitewashed house at the beginning of the Wide Yard housed Mr. Platts, the sweep, and his family.
 Over the house in South Street was a painting of the cottage, with the sweep’s brush appearing out of the chimney.
 I often wonder what became of that picture”.

 The Platts family included father James, boatman but later ramoneur or chimney sweep, his wife and their three children, Myra Ann, Sarah and James junior.

 In May 1847 James, alias ’Rammonear’, had married Hannah Flinders, daughter of framework knitter John and Dorothy (nee Hemingway) and sister of Thomas of Chapel Street.